Cognigy/Cognigy-CLI/README.md

 ### Command: execute
 `cognigy execute <command>`

 Executes a command of the [Cognigy REST API Client](https://www.npmjs.com/package/@cognigy/rest-api-client).
+For more information on API calls, please see our [OpenAPI documentation](https://api-trial.cognigy.ai/openapi).

 Supports injecting payloads either through pipes or the -d (--data) option: